 For five years, Chris served as the Chief of Staff to the Chair of the Railroad Commission of Texas, Elizabeth Ames Jones.
 In addition to his duties running the Commission, he was responsible for message development, communications planning, media relations, crisis communications, and speech writing.
 Chris also served as the official media spokesman for the Chairman.
 The Railroad Commission is the regulatory body that oversees Texas’ energy industries including all levels of the oil and gas industry, pipeline safety, gas utility rates and the permitting and reclamation of coal and uranium mines.

 Prior to his work at the Railroad Commission, Chris was the legislative director for Jones in the Texas House of Representatives for the 78th and 77th sessions.
 He served as the House’s committee aide to the Appropriations Committee, responsible for drafting the state’s two-year budget.
 He was also committee aide for Jones on the House Energy Resources Committee, where he received his background in the energy field.
 In addition, Chris has worked on the Urban Affairs and State Recreational Resource committees.

 Chris met with numerous international trade delegations at the Railroad Commission.
-He also participated in Texas Trade Missions to Mexico, Qatar and United Arab Emirates.
-In 2008, Chris was selected by the American Council of Young Political leaders as a delegate to participate in an overseas governmental exchange with Taiwan.
+He also participated in several trade missions to Mexico, Qatar, United Arab Emirates, Philippines, Singapore, and Myanmar.
+In 2008, Chris was selected by the American Council of Young Political Leaders as a delegate to participate in an overseas governmental exchange with Taiwan.
 In 2015, Chris was asked to lead the same organization to Indonesia, Malaysia, and Qatar.